Blendify/blender-manual/blender_docs/manual/editors/3dview/object/types/camera/lens.rst

    Note that this is effectively the only setting which applies to orthographic perspective.
-   Since parallel lines do not converge in orthographic mode (no vanishing points), the lens shift settings are equivalent to translating the camera in the 3D view.
+   Since parallel lines do not converge in orthographic mode (no vanishing points), the lens shift settings are equivalent to translating the camera in the 3D View.

 Panoramic